In response to COVID-19, our CBD practice continues to conduct all sessions via phone or video-consults (Telehealth)

 Practice updates – COVID-19

-Below we have compiled some information to assist our clients to make informed decisions regarding COVID-19.
+Below we have compiled some information regarding our practice’s response to the COVID-19 crisis .
 We are also seeking to encourage confidence in the continuation of your care and inform you of the Telehealth options available.

-As of the 24th of March, we have made the call to close our CBD practice for face to face consultations, and will now be exclusively conducting consults via phone or video-chat (Telehealth).
-We are beginning to contact those with appointments scheduled this week, and will continue to contact all clients with future appointments to inform them of this change.
+As of the 24th of March, we have made the call to temporarily close our CBD practice for face to face consultations, and will now be exclusively conducting consults via phone or video-chat (Telehealth).
 See the Telehealth FAQ section below for more information.

 We encourage you to seek our help if if you become overwhelmed with worry over current events, or are simply not coping.
 We are working on solutions to provide all our clients with support during this crisis, but as we are not a crisis centre, in case of emergency please go to your local hospital’s emergency department or call Lifeline on 131114.